By Brian Hymas | Boise Real Estate Agent | 35-Year Treasure Valley Resident

 How much does it cost to live in Boise, Idaho?

-Median home prices range from the low $250s in Middleton and Kuna to $500K+ in Eagle and the North End.
-For a full cost-of-living breakdown, see our [Cost of Living in Boise guide](#).
+Median home prices range from the low $250,000s in Middleton and Kuna to $520,000+ in Eagle and the North End.
+For a full cost-of-living breakdown including property taxes, utilities, and everyday expenses, see the Cost of Living in Boise guide.

 Ready to Find Your Neighborhood?